Smash and grab amid holiday youth crime spike in Hawke’s Bay

 A convenience store has been burgled by a group overnight, the latest in a holiday spike of suspected youth crime in the region.

-A window was smashed and police tape placed around Clive Four Square on Thursday morning, with a car suspected to have been used in the burglary abandoned outside.
+A window was smashed and police tape placed around a section of Clive Four Square on Thursday morning, with a car suspected to have been used in the burglary abandoned outside.

 A police spokeswoman said police had received a report of a burglary at the store on State Highway 51, Clive, about 2.20am.